Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 # README

-- To use this script, you must be a teaching assistant on a CS10 Gradescope course instance.
+- To use this script, your account credentials must be a teaching assistant or instructor on a CS10 Gradescope course instance.

 ### 1. Environment Setup
 - Store GradeScope credentials in environment variables `EMAIL` and `PASSWORD`.
 Define these in a `.env` file.